slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 </configuration>
 ```

-### Run the App
+### Run the app

-The recommended way to start your app is either to use the [Helidon CLI](https://helidon.io/docs/latest/#/about/05_cli)'s dev mode
+We recommend starting your app either using the [Helidon CLI](https://helidon.io/docs/latest/#/about/05_cli)'s dev mode

 ```bash
 helidon dev
 ```

-or to build and run your app every time you've applied changes to it.
+or building and running your app every time you've applied changes to it.

 ```bash
 mvn exec:java -Dexec.mainClass="hello.Main"